Notice: Undefined variable: custom_content in /home/dh_cifdj8wd/8womendream.com/wp-content/themes/restored316-market/functions.php on line 403

 Any hints on making pitching less stressful?

 I want to leave you with a video of a funny pitch by two people you may know.
-Vince Vaughn and Ben Stiller are hilarious when they attempt to pitch a possible fourth sequel to Lord of the Rings to it’s director, Peter Jackson –
+Vince Vaughn and Ben Stiller are hilarious when they attempt to pitch a possible fourth sequel to the titanic with its director, James Cameron –